parsiya/parsiya.net/content/post/2019/2019-12-22-javascript-rhino/index.markdown

 ## Adding Rhino to The Java Application
 Let's start with a skeleton project.
-This is not a Burp extension but we can use the instructions from [Developing and Debugging Java Burp Extensions with VisualStudio Code] ({{< relref "post/2019/2019-12-02-java-burp-1/index.markdown" >}} "Developing and Debugging Java Burp Extensions with VisualStudio Code").
+This is not a Burp extension but we can use the instructions from
+[Developing and Debugging Java Burp Extensions with VisualStudio Code]({{< relref "post/2019/2019-12-02-java-burp-1/index.markdown" >}}
+"Developing and Debugging Java Burp Extensions with VisualStudio Code").

 Our `build.gradle` is different this time because we are making a standalone application.
 The most important parts are: